rdsea/sys4bigml/tutorials/MLService-2022/README.md

 $ minikube images ls
 ```

-***Note***: You can use microk8s instead of minikube (refer to [previous year tutorial](https://version.aalto.fi/gitlab/sys4bigml/cs-e4660/-/tree/master/tutorials/MLServing-2021-discontinued))
+***Note***: You can use microk8s instead of minikube (refer to [previous year's tutorial](https://version.aalto.fi/gitlab/sys4bigml/cs-e4660/-/tree/master/tutorials/MLServing-2021-discontinued))
-You can also build your docker image locally then push it into [Dockerhub](https://hub.docker.com/) so that you don't have to import the image to K8s as it automatically find the image from Dockerhub if it's not available at local.
+You can also build your docker image locally then push it into [Dockerhub](https://hub.docker.com/) so that you don't have to import the image to K8s as it automatically finds the image from Dockerhub if it's not available at local.

 ## K8s Deployment
 * The simple deployments of all microservices in K8s are provided in `deployment/<filename>.yaml`.
 Inside the deployment file, we should specify the name of the deployment